Nicolas-Schmidt/BayesSPsurv/README.md

 <img src="man/figures/README-figures-side-1.png" width="50%" /><img src="man/figures/README-figures-side-2.png" width="50%" />

 The plots above suggest that unobserved heterogeneous risk factors factors that trascend borders may lead to spatial autocorrelation in both the consolidation and duration of post-war peace.
-This suggests that a Spatial SP survival model is an appropriate method of analysis.We now estimate the **Bayesian Spatial split-population survival model**.
+This suggests that a Spatial SP survival model is an appropriate method of analysis.

+We now estimate the **Bayesian Spatial split-population survival model**.

 ``` r
 set.seed(123456)